Our spacious and peaceful offices are just south of Cambridge, set back from the A1307 with easy, uncongested access and free parking.

 In his spare time, Tim is Chairman of Cambridge to St Ives railway promotion group CAST.IRON, has been group organiser of Sawston Open Gardens for the National Gardens Scheme and is still an active jazz musician working for the bandleader John Petters as well as occasionally leading his own band playing the music of Django Reinhardt and the Hot Club of France.

 More recently he has found himself unexpectedly embarking on a preservation project - a 1982 Leyland Tiger Plaxton Supreme V Express coach.
 Asked why, unusually for Tim, his answer was "I don't know!"
-The full story can be found here.

 The Permanent Accounting Team